Imeguras/ACAC/README.md

 ## Setup ["native"]

-The package requires diagnostic-updater, geographic_info, ackermann_msg, and angles package
+The package requires diagnostic-updater, geographic_info, ackermann_msg, and angles package as such you will have to do a rosdep install

 ## Setup [Arch based]